halukcansarioz/HalukCanSarioz/README.md

 </h1>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=halukcansarioz&label=Profile%20views&color=0e75b6&style=flat" alt="halukcansarioz" /> </p>
 I have been trying to improve myself since I graduated from Ankara University Computer Engineering.
-For this, I have been taking online courses from udemy, btk academy, coursea etc. I am working on application development with flutter and reactjs / react-native.
-I have about 6 months of experience.
-I am currently trying to develop myself on Front-end and Back-end.
-The courses I have taken are on these topics and I am developing projects on my own.
+For this, I attend courses from online platforms.
+I have about 6 months of experience on Ruby rails as a Full Stack Developer.
+I am currently trying to improve myself in Front-end and Back-end.
+The courses I take are on these topics and I develop projects on my own.
 <br>
 <br>